Newsom vs. Trump: When big states take on the White House

 Why suing Trump may pack less punch

 Republican appointees now dominate the U.S. Supreme Court, with three justices appointed by Mr. Trump.
-The once and future president also made inroads with the historically liberal U.S. Circuit Court of Appeals for the 9th Circuit: Trump appointees now make up more than a third of the San Francisco-based court.
+The former and future president also made inroads with the historically liberal U.S. Circuit Court of Appeals for the 9th Circuit: Trump appointees now make up more than a third of the San Francisco-based court.
 Most cases are heard by a randomly chosen three-judge panel, which ups the chances that a Republican appointee, or, more importantly, two, are hearing a case.

 The president-elect is also battle-tested and more experienced after his first term.
 Trump 1.0 had a “scattershot” quality, with many lawsuits lost on procedural grounds, said Governor Newsom in a video message just days after the election.
-This time, “he’s going to come harder, he’s going to come faster – executive orders Day One,” said Governor Newsom.
+This time, “He’s going to come harder; he’s going to come faster – executive orders Day 1,” said Governor Newsom.
 “We’re not going to be caught flat-footed.”

 On the campaign trail, Mr. Trump regularly bashed the Golden State as a failure under Democratic leadership.
 “Governor Gavin Newscum is trying to KILL our Nation’s beautiful California,” he posted after the governor announced the special legislative session.
-Mr. Trump suggests he’ll take on everything from California’s laws prohibiting voter I.D. to its policies around water management, vehicle emissions standards, undocumented immigrants, and gender-related issues in schools.
+Mr. Trump suggests he’ll take on everything from California’s laws prohibiting voter ID to its policies around water management, vehicle emissions standards, unauthorized immigrants, and gender-related issues in schools.
 He has also threatened to withhold disaster aid.

 But Governor Newsom says California will “stand firm” if the president-elect makes good on his threats.
 In his proclamation for the special session, he said that he and the attorney general have been preparing for a possible Trump administration for more than a year, gearing up for an expected federal “assault” on reproductive freedom, climate change policies, protections for immigrant families and children, and disaster aid.